dandavies99/materials-informatics-tools/README.md

 Early stages work in progress.

 ## Examples
- - **Structure redictor:** Generate a list of suggested structures for a given set of species using Pymatgen.
+ - **Structure predictor:** Generate a list of suggested structures for a given set of species using Pymatgen.
 Includes example of generating a pool of parent structures, as well as using multiprocessing to predict structures for many sets of species.

 - **Competing phase generator:** Read in a list of pymatgen structures and find likely decomposition products.
 These can then be exported as a reduced set of structures necessary to calculate to get reliable E_hull values for the original set of structures.